Light Emitting Diode

 Light Emitting Diodes (LEDs) have a number of specifications that can vary depending on the application and type of LED.
 Some of the most important specifications include:

-- Color Temperature (CCT): The color temperature of an LED is a measure of the color of the light it emits, typically measured in Kelvins (K).
+4. Colour Temperature (CCT): The colour temperature of an LED is a measure of the colour of the light it emits, typically measured in Kelvins (K).

 Light Emitting Diode Applications